1. CAN I APPLY TO THIS COURSE IF I AM AN INTERNATIONAL GRADUATE?

 Yes.
 The minimum academic requirement is that you have an undergraduate degree qualification at an upper second classification (2:1).
-You can check your qualifications on NARIC (the National Agency for the Recognition and Comparison of International Qualifications and skills).
-The course administrator will be happy to answer any questions regarding educational qualifications.
+You can check your qualifications on NARIC (the National Agency for the Recognition and Comparison of International Qualifications and Skills).

 No, we do not expect you to provide a research proposal with your application.
-A list of dissertation projects and potential supervisors will be provided in Michaelmas term (October), year two, of the course.
+A list of dissertation projects and potential supervisors will be provided in Michaelmas term (October).